Sage-Bionetworks/dashboard/README.md

 2. Download and install [Vagrant](http://www.vagrantup.com/).
 3. At the project root, run `vagrant up`.
 4. Once the box is up, ssh to it `vagrant ssh`.
-5. Add the required configuration to `~/.gradle/gradle.properties`.
+5. We now should be in the Vagrant box.
+Add the required configuration to `~/.gradle/gradle.properties`.
 This only needs to be done once.
 6. Go to the shared folder `cd /vagrant`.
-7. `gradlew --info clean build`.
+7. Run `gradlew --info clean build`.
+8. Run `gradlew eclipse` to generate the files for importing the project into Eclipse.

 If this works, we are done and the steps below can be skipped.